kedareshubham/sawo-python-examples/README.md

         }
 ```
 #### Verifying Token
-When he login is done on the webpage it sends the data to backend as payload to verify user you can use verifyToken function , it returns a boolen.
+When the login is done on the webpage it sends the data to backend as payload to verify user, you can use verifyToken function, it returns a boolen.

 ##### Backend **Code is ame for Django and Flask**
 ```python